 Fabric handbags that do not have leather trim or internal structural supports can be hand washed like a nice sweater.
-Use cool water and a gentle soap.
+Use cool water and gentle soap.
 Do not wring.
 Rinse well and allow to air dry away from direct sunlight.

 For specific stains on the interior lining or exterior fabric, follow established stain removal methods.
 Use as little of the recommended cleaning products as possible and take your time.

 Straw or Jute Handbag Care

 Woven straw bags attract dust and dirt into the crevices and a vacuum cleaner is a great way to keep a bag dust and grime free.
 Use the upholstery brush (if you don't have one, place an old pantyhose over the vacuum hose nozzle and use a rubber band to hold it in place) and give the bag a good vacuum.
 This will remove dust that can gather in the crevices of the woven straw.

 If the bag has a fabric lining, vacuum out, and spot treat any stains.